hudsonrio/hudsonrio.github.io/posts_in_progress/2016-8-1-Airport_Delays.md

 ![Distribution of Magnitude of Average Delay, and Probability of a Delay](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj7/arrival_delays_drive_departure_delays.png)

-As show below, there is a strong correlation between these two values (as expected), which suggests that using Net Delay Score (average delay * frequency of delay) as the target in our model is logical.
+As show below, there is a strong correlation between the magnitude and frequency of delays, which suggests using Net Delay Score (average delay times the frequency of delay) is a better representation of true lateness (the target in our model) than using either of these factors independently.
 Then, after scaling the remaining features, I implemented a random forest model in order to extract feature importance.
 Here is the summary of the takeaways:

-1. As described above, arrival delays was an important feature, as was frequency of incoming delays.
+1. As expected, _arrival delays were an important feature, as was frequency of incoming delays__.
 I engineered two features to account for net lateness (departure-arrival) for the final model as a result of this observation.
-2. Longitude (East-West) was very predictive of lateness.
-By glancing at a logistic regression implementation of this model and looking at the coefficient , I realized that eastern airports had higher lateness.
-However,for my final model, I did not include GPS coordinates as a feature, because I was concerned with grouping airports by operational similarities, not geographic similarities.
+2. Longitude (East-West) was very predictive of lateness (while Latitude was not).
+By glancing at a logistic regression implementation of this model and looking at the coefficient, I realized that eastern airports observed more lateness.
+However, for my final model, I did not include GPS coordinates as a feature, because I was concerned with grouping airports by operational similarities, not geographic similarities (see visualizations below for further discussion of this point).
 3. The number of samples per year by airport (a proxy for the daily traffic in an airport) was also a strongly predictive factor, suggesting that larger airports were more likely to see delays.
 4. Whether an airport was designated 'For Public Use' or 'Federalized/ Commercial' was not predictive of Net Delay Score, so I dropped this feature from my model.

-## Airports as a 'Weak link system'
+## Airports as a 'Weak Link System'

+I am borrowing the term "weak link system" from Malcolm Gladwell's excellent _Revisionist History_ podcast ()"My Little Hundred Million")[http://revisionisthistory.com/episodes/06-my-little-hundred-million] (which seems itself borrowed from ("Why Everything You Know About Soccer is Wrong") [https://www.amazon.com/Numbers-Game-Everything-About-Soccer/dp/0143124560?ie=UTF8&*Version*=1&*entries*=0].
+I am defining a "weak link" system, for the purposes of this post as:

+>"A network in which the greatest marginal efficiency improvement can be achieved by increasing efficiency in the least productive nodes, because the system is highly mutually interdependent.
+In contrast, **a strong link system"** is one where the greatest marginal efficiency benefits can be achieved through investment in the central or most important nodes.""

+Gladwell explains the concept most intuitively by using the analogy of Soccer versus Basketball.
+In short, in Basketball, teams rely heavily on their best players, so the teams with the best players tend to do well (think Stephen Curry on the Warriors, or Lebron James on the Cavs); soccer, however, is a game where the quality of a team is driven more by its _worst_ player.

+A very cursory look at some (soccer)[https://www.whoscored.com/Regions/252/Tournaments/2/Seasons/3853/Stages/7794/TeamStatistics/England-Premier-League-2013-2014] and (basketball)[http://www.basketball-reference.com/leagues/NBA_stats.html] statistics bore this example out: in soccer, most teams pass the ball roughly ten times (30-40) more per shot than in the NBA (2-4), suggesting that in order to score a goal, a lot more has to go right in soccer.
+If anyWhereas,  To articulate this p took a quick look at some summary statistics for the EPL and the NBA, and found

-I learned the term "weak link" from Malcolm Gladwell, and the analogy that resonated most intutitively was his comparison of soccer and basketball.
+and the analogy that resonated most intutitively was his comparison of soccer and basketball.

 ## Clustering Airports by Operational Similarities